centrifugal/documentation/clients/javascript.md

 `message` – message from server containing error.
 It's a raw protocol message resulted in error event because it contains `error` field.
 At bare minimum it's recommended to log these errors.
-In normal workflow such errors should never exist and must be fixed.
+In normal workflow such errors should never exist and must be a signal for developer that something goes wrong.

 #### disconnect method